 Carine Cadby, who lived at Platt Cottage (now Platt Common House), was a successful photographer of flowers during the early twentieth century and had written extensively for several photographic journals.
 Along with her husband Willie, who was a professional photographer for Cooks the travel agents, she was a member of The Linked Ring Brotherhood, a photographic society created to propose and defend that photography was as much an art as it was a science.
 In 1916 Carine, who had recently published two books set in Platt Woods, wrote a thoughtful essay for Country Life magazine about them.
 In addition to Carine’s writing, ‘A Pine Wood for The Front’ was also illustrated by her husband’s photographs, and eventually published on 2 December 1916.

 Another local institution affected by the war was the village stores.
-In 1895 Mr. Pearson bought a small grocery business located in Long Mill Lane, just across the road from the local pub, the Blue Anchor.
+In 1895 Mr Pearson bought a small grocery business located in Long Mill Lane, just across the road from the local pub, the Blue Anchor.
 He had ambitious plans and extended the premises in 1901 and became sub-postmaster, installed a bakery in the rear of the house with his wife opening a haberdashery in the front.
-However, any further plans had to be put on hold after the outbreak of war: Mr. Pearson joined the Platt Home Guard (Dad’s Army) and his baker signed up for overseas service.
-Like many small businesses in the area, the running of the stores was left to the women of the family, with Mrs. Pearson looking after the bakery and his daughter, Clemmie, with the help of Daisy Stratton looking after the shop.
+However, any further plans were put on hold after the outbreak of war.
+Mr Pearson joined the Platt Home Guard (Dad’s Army), and his baker signed up for overseas service.
+Like many small businesses in the area, the running of the stores was left to the women of the family, with Mrs Pearson looking after the bakery and his daughter, Clemmie, with the help of Daisy Stratton looking after the shop.

-In 1906 Leonard Job began building a nine-hole course at Comp (later to be known as the Wrotham Heath Golf Club), and was appointed green-keeper and professional to the club.
-In the war he joined the Army and was posted to France with the Royal Sussex Regiment.
-Whilst he was away the army took over the clubhouse and billeted soldiers there until huts were built for them on the fairways.
-The troops practiced trench digging in the surrounding woodland and would assist in the cutting down of trees.
+In 1906 Leonard Job began building a nine-hole course at Comp (later to be known as the Wrotham Heath Golf Club) and was appointed green-keeper and professional to the club.
+In the war, he joined the Army and posted to France with the Royal Sussex Regiment.
+While he was away, the army took over the clubhouse and billeted soldiers there until huts were built for them on the fairways.
+The troops practised trench digging in the surrounding woodland and would assist in the cutting down of trees.
 Two anti-aircraft guns were installed about 200 yards from the clubhouse, and a searchlight erected on the high ground.
-Zeppelin airships are known to have passed over the parish, however there is no evidence to suggest that they caused any physical damage.
+Zeppelin airships are known to have passed over the parish; however, there is no evidence to suggest that they caused any physical damage.
 Leonard’s daughter, Nancy, later wrote: